 The Challenge of Objectivity in a Polarized World

-Furthermore, the very definition of objectivity is subject to debate.
+What's more, the very definition of objectivity is subject to debate.
 Some argue that true objectivity is impossible and that all journalism is inherently subjective.
 Others maintain that objectivity is a worthy goal, even if it is unattainable, and that journalists should strive to present facts without injecting their own personal opinions.

 In this context, the AP must constantly re-evaluate its practices and adapt to the changing media landscape.
-It must be transparent about its editorial policies and be willing to address criticisms from all sides.
+Plus, it must be transparent about its editorial policies and be willing to address criticisms from all sides.
 It must also recognize that its role is not to please everyone but rather to provide accurate and impartial information that enables citizens to make informed decisions.

 Alternative Perspectives and Counterarguments